From 8 Weeks to Operational Deployment: Training Your SAR Dog

 Criteria to progress:

-- Puppy understands “Yes!” means reward is coming
+Puppy understands “Yes!” means a reward is coming.

 1.4 Toy Drive: The Engine of SAR Motivation

-SAR dogs work for the reward, not obedience.
+SAR dogs work for the reward, not for obedience.

 Toy Drive Drills